Become a qualified carpenter and builder with the NZ Army and enjoy unrivalled training, adventure and travel.

 Job on base

-A Carpenters main role while on camp is construction, building and maintaining assets on camp or in the field.
-You will primarily work within the Engineer Regiment, based in Linton, providing both construction and combat engineering capabilities.
+A Carpenters main role while on camp is construction, building and maintaining assets on camp.
+You will primarily work within the School of Military Engineering (NZ) or the Engineer Regiment, providing both construction and combat engineering capabilities.
+Once qualified work locations include Linton and Burnham.

 Job on deployment

 While on deployment Carpenters will be used to put their vertical construction skills into use in building new camp facilities overseas or maintaining and repairing existing facilities.
 Royal New Zealand Engineers (RNZE) personnel can be found in small contingents around the globe.
-Places they have previously been deployed include USA, Antarctica, Mozambique, Australia, South Pacific Islands, Bosnia, East Timor and Iraq.
+Places they have previously been deployed include Antarctica, Afghanistan, Bougainville, Vanuatu, Fiji, Bosnia, Timor Leste and Iraq.

 I’m 2IC on this buildling, Iʻd like to be IC on the next one or the one after.
 You get the experience as well, which is a good thing.